msheliga1/uriHW20ReactPortfolio/README.md

         - Noted that act 26 is about testing.
         - Noted that 24 is more about components, SPA routes and has a navbar.
         - Noted App.jsx has Outlet followed by Nav.
+        - Nav Bar would NOT display in 24.
+Bottom line problem is that page is unresponsive, and must be 2/3rds of display to see Nav-Bar text.
+Arghhhh..

     Commit and push files back to gitHub/branch.
 (For multi-programming: Issue pull request, approve, merge).
     Deploy code (Settings...CodeAndAnimation->Pages on left, GitHub Pages->Branch->main, save)